 SSL Certificates

-The SSL certificate has two main purposes.
+The SSL certificate has two primary purposes.

 1. Securely encrypt all traffic between the client and server.